isabella232/titanium_modules/localytics/ios/documentation/index.md

 ## Description

-Localytics iOS Plugin for Titanium, using Localytics SDK 2.21
+Localytics iOS Plugin for Titanium, using Localytics SDK 2.23

-Updated December 2013
+Updated Feb 2014

 ## Accessing the Localytics Module